ava-labs/subnet-evm/cmd/README.md

 }
 ```

-Here is an example of sha256 precompile.
+Here is an example of the sha256 precompile function.
 ``` go
 type sha256hash struct{}